St Edmund's Church, Southwold: History

 In the interior, the rood screen is considered by many to be the finest in the county.
 It stretches all the way across the church, and is made up of three separate screens: a rood screen across the chancel arch and parclose screens across the north and south chancel aisles.
 A 15th century clock jack stands at the west end.
 He has an axe and bell which he uses to strike the time, and has a twin at Blythburgh.
 The Southwold jack is named "Southwold Jack", and is one of the symbols of the Adnams brewery.
 The font has been badly mutilated but is still very impressive with its large ornate cover.
 The roof in the chancel is painted and its height gives the church a very open feeling.

+New Zealand-born glass artist John Hutton's 1971 engraved window depicting St Edmund at the moment of his death and martyrdom is located in the north chancel of the church.

 Present-day church community life is extremely diverse and makes good use of St Edmund's Hall (also destroyed during the Second World War and rebuilt) to the rear of the church.